spiral/docs/http/routing.md

 ```

 ## Default Configuration
-The default web application bundle allows you to call any controller action located in `App\Controller` using
+The default web application bundle allows you to call any controller action located in `App\Controller`namespace using
 `/<controller>/<action>` pattern.
 See below how to alter this behaviour.

 > Your controllers must have `Controller` suffix.